 Journal Article & White Paper Submission Criteria

-The Positive Psychology Centre and Autism Centre welcome proposals for journal articles and white papers from Positive Psychology and Autism Awareness researchers and practitioners, and other researchers and practitioners whose works align with Positive Psychology and Autism Awareness themes.
+The Positive Psychology Centre and Autism Centre welcome proposals for journal articles and white papers from Positive Psychology and Autism & Neurodiversity researchers and practitioners, and other researchers and practitioners whose works align with Positive Psychology and Autism & Neurodiversity themes.

 Please note the following criteria applies:

 - Journal articles can be between 750 and 2500 words, and must be linked to a current theme.
 For details on this theme, or to propose a future theme, please contact us at: email@example.com

 - Journal articles may be linked to research, theory, professional experience, and/or proposals for best practices and/or future research within the context of Positive Psychology and/or Autism Awareness.
 Please use APA style for your referencing.

 - Please make sure you uphold professional integrity.
 This includes disclosing any personal opinions that may be biased, referring openly to other people’s work, and mentioning any professional insights beyond Positive Psychology and/or Autism Awareness.

 - The promotion of services is not allowed within the journal text, however you may include your bio and business links at the end of your post (please see below questions).
 Any critical points must be backed up in a rigorous manner and professional research ethics respected.